LindermanBR/DIO-Programming-Logic-Formation-Challange-HeroRankCalculator/README.md

-# 2️⃣ Ranked Matches Calculator
+# DIO Ranked Matches Calculator

+Java console app to receive an input and based on the logic bellow output some info.

 **What should be used**

 - Variables